Looking for creative, proven survey ideas and survey sample questions?

 Instead of letting your marketing team take the entire stress of developing a marketing strategy, why not let the customers pitch in here through surveys?
 A question to ponder for you.

 So, conduct this survey on customers who’ve been using your services for quite some time and understand its functionality completely.
-Ask them straight;
+Heer are some survey question ideas for this topic:

 Try keeping these as open-ended questions to give customers a chance of expressing themselves.
 The data collected from this survey would give logical ideas of why your present group of customers might churn away.
 And having that information is a big deal!

-NPS surveys are great for finding promoters, but you know what… every one of your customers will be promoters for your brand.
 All they want is the fulfillment of their specific needs and requirements.
-And this is where you can conduct surveys and ask direct questions on how can they be turned into your brand evangelists?
+And this is where you can conduct surveys and ask direct questions on how can they be turned into your brand evangelists.

 This is one of the most ignored survey ideas according to us.
 But we’re getting a feeling you aren’t the ignorant types.
 So, use it.
 You’ll not regret the decision!